Pressure mounts on PM amid new claims of Downing Street parties as Queen mourned

 Pressure is mounting on Boris Johnson amid fresh allegations that two further Downing Street parties were held while coronavirus restrictions were in place, the night before the Duke of Edinburgh’s funeral.

 The events were held in April last year, while the country was in a period of national mourning, it was reported.
-Boris Johnson was said to have been away from Downing Street at the time.
+The Prime Minister was said to have been away from Downing Street at the time.

+The Queen attended the funeral of Philip her husband of 74 years, wearing a face mark and socially distanced from her family at Windsor Castle in line with Covid restrictions.

-Sir Ed Davey the leader of the Liberal Democrats, said the Queen’s lonely appearance at the Duke’s socially-distanced funeral was the “defining image of lockdown”.
+Sir Ed Davey the leader of the Liberal Democrats, said: “The Queen sitting alone, mourning the loss of her husband, was the defining image of lockdown.
+Not because she is the Queen, but because she was just another person, mourning alone like too many others.

 The news came as Andrew Bridgen the Conservative MP for North West Leicestershire, was the latest to publicly announce he had submitted a letter of no confidence in the Prime Minister on Thursday night.